 Free Smoke Alarms

 A properly working smoke alarm can play a vital role in reducing fire deaths and injuries.
-Hampton Fire & Rescue's FREE smoke alarm program allows firefighters to furnish and install smoke alarms, or replace batteries if needed, for any Hampton resident who does not have one.
+Hampton Fire & Rescue's FREE smoke alarm program allows firefighters to furnish and install smoke alarms, or replace batteries if needed, for any Hampton homeowner occupying a residence that does not have one.
+Unoccupied dwellings and homes for sale do not meet the parameters of this installation program.
 Request a Smoke Alarm.

 The City of Hampton requires that property owners (landlords, rental agents, etc.) provide and maintain a working smoke alarm in each rental unit or property as indicated in the code below.